 If you were asked for “background records” for a Guatemalan job, US visa, or immigration filing and you don’t know which one to get — you are not alone.
 Penal records and police records are two different documents, issued by two different Guatemalan institutions, and they cover different things.
 This guide explains the difference, when you need each, and how to get them.

 Quick summary: Police records are issued by the PNC and cover arrests and detentions.
 Penal records are issued by the Organismo Judicial and cover court convictions.
 For Guatemalan employment, US visas, and most immigration filings you need BOTH.
-PNC costs Q30 online.
-OJ is processed at cape.oj.gob.gt.
+Both are now Free (Ley de Gratuidad 2026): PNC online and OJ at cape.oj.gob.gt.

 Comparison Table